openmdx/openmdx-documentation/Sdk/BuildFromSource.md

-# openMDX SDK for Ant Step-by-Step #
+# openMDX SDK: build from source #

 This guide explains how to build _openMDX SDK_ from the sources.